Maheenrz/Job-Portal/README.md

 # 💼 Job Portal Web App

 A modern job portal platform built with **Ruby on Rails**, where job seekers can browse, search, and apply to jobs, and employers can post job opportunities.
-The platform includes user authentication, role-based access (job seeker vs. employer), and application tracking.
+The platform includes user authentication, role-based access (job seeker vs. employer), application tracking and **smart resume to Job match Analyzer**.

 ## 🚀 Features